 How will I receive my results, and will there be a graduation ceremony?

-You will receive your results and testamur in the mail shortly after you finish your course, however, you can still attend the Swinburne graduation ceremony and you will be presented with a Swinburne tube on stage.
+You will receive your results and testamur in the mail after you finish your course, you can attend the Swinburne graduation ceremony where you will be presented with a Swinburne tube on stage.
 All other graduates will receive this on stage too.

 Want more information?